jburrer/nixos-config/README.md

 - a custom built pc acting as a media server (m3d14)
 - a vultr vps (vp5)

-# todo
+## todo
-- set up desktop

-- add nixos-hardware to l4p70p
 - manage secrets with sops-nix
-- utilize nix for a good development workflow
-    - direnv?
-    - nix-shell with zsh?
-- get better with neovim (IN PROGRESS)
-    - code formatting
+- impermanence
-    - beautify
+  - switch to btrfs
-    - consistent spacing
-    - tmux navigator?
-- get into emacs
-    - evil mode
-    - org mode
-    - org roam
+  - requires reinstall
-    - maybe replace alacritty+tmux+neovim
-- fix firefox
+- fix distrobox
-- declarative syncthing config (sync .gnupg directory)
+- declarative syncthing config
-- maybe vim keybindings in gnome

 ## grand plan
 on all systems except vp5, use:
-- grub
 - full disk encryption with LUKS
     - ssh access during boot to boot remotely
 - btrfs